marchof/java-almanac/site/content/features/_index.md

 ## All Features

-Overview of all new features all Java releases:
+Overview of all new features (excluding previews) of all Java releases:

 {{< allfeatures >}}